yuta1125tp/ctc/README.md

+I ported Chainer's implementation of CTC to torch without any tune-up.
+I found that it is a bit intricate and a bit slower than the original repository implementation.
+Thanks Chainer and vadimkantorov.

+*The original README is as follows.*

 A primer on CTC implementation in pure Python PyTorch code.
 This impl is not suitable for real-world usage, only for experimentation and research on CTC modifications.
 Features:
 - CTC impl is in Python and its only loop is over time steps (parallelizes over batch and symbol dimensions)
 - Gradients are computed via PyTorch autograd instead of a separate beta computation